johnbillion/fair-tools/README.md

 Usage: fair-tools <command> [options]

 Commands:
-  create-did              Create a new FAIR DID update-did              Update a DID with a service URL build-metadata          Build a FAIR metadata document add-verification-key    Add a verification key to a DID add-rotation-key        Add a rotation key to a DID add-aka                 Add a URL to the alsoKnownAs field revoke-verification-key Revoke a verification key from a DID revoke-rotation-key     Revoke a rotation key from a DID
+  did create                   Create a new FAIR DID did service add              Add a service URL to a DID did verification-key add     Add a verification key did verification-key revoke  Revoke a verification key did rotation-key add         Add a rotation key did rotation-key revoke      Revoke a rotation key did aka add                  Add a URL to the alsoKnownAs field metadata build               Build a FAIR metadata document

 Run 'fair-tools <command> --help' for more information on a command.
 ```